chandlermurabito/odin-recipes/README.md

 # odin-recipes
-This project is intended to build a basic recipe site to showcase basic HTML skills.
+This project is intended to build a basic recipe site to showcase basic HTML skills!